FREE U.S. shipping on orders over $200 for a limited time

 You’re safe.
 Nothing in or on the box is going to reveal the cost.
 So you are free to exaggerate the expense if you think that will impress your friends.
 EXCEPTION: International orders will have a customs declaration attached to the box, which will list a customs value that will be similar to what you paid for the product.

 Yes, you can add a message to your order, up to 400-characters, that will appear on an insert in the package.
+You can add this when you're on the Shopping Cart page.

 About porcelain